Array§

 firstMatch(data: string, regex: RegExp): string

-, or an empty string if no match exists.
+Returns the first match to regex in data, or an empty string if no match exists.
 The global flag will be removed from regex

 automatically if present, since this function is designed to find